Te Nukutai o Tapoa - Naval Point - Stage 3

 The 7000m2 project area includes new courts, a change pavilion serving the adjacent sports fields, a nature playspace and a 200m long landscape featuring cultural narrative, storytelling and over 2000m2 of biodiverse plantings.

-Developed with Ngāti Wheke and Christchurch City Council, the key cultural narrative is Ki uta ki tai – ‘From the Hills to the Harbour’.
+Developed with Christchurch City Council and Ngāti Wheke, a key cultural landscape narrative is Ki uta ki tai – ‘From the Hills to the Harbour’.
 Over 70 species are planted as an ecological transect, creating a flourishing ecosystem that educates and guides visitors through a locally indigenous landscape.

-Client and Partners:
+Client and Cultural Partners:

 • Christchurch City Council

-• Ngati Wheke
+• Ngāti Wheke

 Collaborators:

-• Design and artwork: Caine Tauwhare - master carver
+• Cultural narrative and artwork: Caine Tauwhare (Ngāti Wheke)

-• Implementation: Watts and Hughes / Forever Green / Waitohu Landscapes
+• Implementation: Waitohu Landscapes / Watts and Hughes / Forever Green

 Next